 Digitizing old family photos

 We have already talked about the best way to digitize your old family photos with a scanner.
 But not everyone has a scanner at home.
-Nevertheless, over the last years, smartphones became widely popular and their built-in cameras are becoming better day by day.
+Over the last years, smartphones became widely popular and their built-in cameras are becoming better day by day.

 Is my smartphone's camera good enough?

-That’s a good question!
 Depending on how old your smartphone is the quality of your camera differs.
-In general, smartphones, which are no older than two years should be fine.
-However, you have to make sure to provide the best available environment to be able to create high-quality shots of your vintage prints.
-Even the best camera will take terrible photos when you’re using it in the wrong environment.
-To know what’s the perfect set up keep on reading.
+In general, smartphones which are no older than two years should be fine.
+However, you have to make sure to provide the best available environment.

 Using your smartphone as a scanner

 Taking photos of your photographs is actually pretty easy if you apply some simple guidelines.
-Make sure to read the following steps properly to get the best results.
-For this tutorial, we are using Google’s PhotoScan app.
+For this tutorial, we are using Google's PhotoScan app.

 1. Go to a bright room with plenty of natural light

-2. If it’s already dark outside you can also use an artificial light source.
-Nevertheless, you have to make sure that you are only using a bright and even light source.
+2. If it's already dark outside you can use an artificial light source.
+Make sure you are only using a bright and even light source.

-3. Mixing different light sources results in color shifting.
+3. Avoid mixing different light sources (results in color shifting)

 5. If it's too dark your photograph will become grainy or even blurry

-8. In doubt always wait until the next day and use the natural sunlight
+8. In doubt always wait until the next day and use natural sunlight

 9. Put your photos on a flat and monochrome surface (best is grey or white)